chornyitaras/PBXWebPhone/README.md

 ## Getting Started
 It is recommended that your Vicidial installation supports secure connection.

-- Clone this project into agc dir(if you are using vicibox /srv/www/htdocs/agc/)
+- Clone this project into agc directory (if you are using vicibox /srv/www/htdocs/agc/)
 - In vicidial ADMINISTRATION page change Admin->System Settings->Webphone URL: to PBXWebPhone/index.php
 - Enable webphone in phone config